Starwarsfan2099/starwarsfan2099.github.io/_posts/2022-09-12-Windows-bootstat-parser.md

 }
 {% endhighlight %}

 `eventLevels`, `eventCodes`, and `applicationTypes` are defined along with the header size we already defined in the Python script.
 We can easily define these in the Python script using dictionaries.
+After further testing the finished script, more types were added to the `applicationTypes`.
+These can be found [here](https://www.omnisecu.com/windows-2008/introduction-to-windows-2008-server/boot-configuration-data-bcd-objects.php).

 {% highlight python linenos %}
 eventLevels = { 0:'BSD_EVENT_LEVEL_SUCCESS',